jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **HASS**: Develop and use criteria to make informed decisions and judgements (ACHASSI161)
+* **HASS 7**: Develop and use criteria to make informed decisions and judgements (ACHASSI161)
   * *examining the trade-offs involved in making choices (for example, choices about spending limited money; how to earn an income such as working as an employee or owning your own business; whether to pay more for an endorsed environmentally friendly product)*
-* **D&T**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
+* **D&T 7-8**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
  (ACTDEK032)
   * *recognising the need to increase food production using cost efficient, ethical and sustainable production techniques*
-* **DT**: Analyse and visualise data using a range of software to create information, and use structured data to model objects or events (ACTDIP026)
+* **DT 7-8**: Analyse and visualise data using a range of software to create information, and use structured data to model objects or events (ACTDIP026)
   * *using features and functions of software to summarise data to create information, for example calculating a simple budget of income and payments and creating a summary table for analysis*
-* **HPE**: Investigate and select strategies to promote health, safety and wellbeing (ACPPS073)
+* **HPE 7-8**: Investigate and select strategies to promote health, safety and wellbeing (ACPPS073)
   * *researching a variety of snack and lunch options, and evaluating nutritional value, value for money and sustainability impacts to create a weekly menu plan*
-* **E&B**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
+* **E&B 7**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
   * *creating simple budgets to achieve specific financial goals and using digital and online tools to keep financial records in a ‘real-life’ context*
   * *applying enterprising behaviours to a class activity (for example, by taking on a leadership role in a project, establishing goals, accepting responsibility, and negotiating and working with others during the investigation)*